edriste/Pokemon-Type-Leaderboard/README.md

 ## How it works

-Each type / type combination is assigned a score which is split up into an 'Attack Score' and a 'Defense Score'.
+Each type (-combination) is assigned a score which is split up into an 'Attack Score' and a 'Defense Score'.

 The Attack Score is calculated as follows: